MicrosoftDocs/visualstudio-docs/docs/python/publishing-python-web-applications-to-azure-from-visual-studio.md

         <add key="DJANGO_SETTINGS_MODULE" value="DjangoAzurePublishExample.settings" />
         ```

-1. **Django apps only**: In the folder that matches your project name, open `settings.py` and add your site URL domain to `ALLOWED_HOSTS` as shown below, replacing 'vspython-test-02.azurewebsites.net' with your URL, of course:
+1. **Django apps only**: In the Django project's `settings.py` file, add your site URL domain to `ALLOWED_HOSTS` as shown below, replacing 'vspython-test-02.azurewebsites.net' with your URL, of course:

     ```python
     # Change the URL to your specific site